 We support over 400 technology enhanced auditoriums, lecture halls, classrooms, laboratories, and meeting rooms throughout campus.

-We’ve developed a series of informational videos to help you navigate teaching in technology enhanced classrooms.
+We’ve also developed a series of informational videos to help you navigate teaching in technology enhanced classrooms.
 They are designed to help you discover which technologies best suit your instructional needs.

-The first video will guide you through turning on the equipment in the room, choosing which technology is displayed through the projector (including hand-written content), and deciding whether you will use the PC in the room or connect a personal device, such as a laptop to the system.
+This video will guide you through turning on the equipment in the room, choosing which technology is displayed through the projector (including hand-written content), and deciding whether you will use the PC in the room or connect a personal device, such as a laptop to the system.

-How do I record my class sessions for sharing asynchronously with my students?
+(Recommended) How do I record my class sessions for sharing asynchronously with my students?

 Panopto is Cleveland State's lecture capture tool and can be used to record content for sharing with students at a later time.